jsnm09/Blockchain-in-go/README.md

 ## How to Run

-1. Make sure you have Go installed (version 1.16 or higher)
+1. Make sure you have Go installed (version 1.16 or higher)!
 2. Clone this repository
 3. Run the application: